Relaxation Techniques for Stress Relief

 Relaxation technique 4: Mindfulness for stress relief

 Mindfulness is the ability to remain aware of how you’re feeling right now, your “moment-to-moment” experience—both internal and external.
-Thinking about the past—blaming and judging yourself—or worrying about the future can often lead to a degree of stress that is overwhelming.
+Thinking about the past—blaming and judging yourself—or worrying about the future can generate stress.
 But by staying calm and focused in the present moment, you can bring your nervous system back into balance.
 Mindfulness can be applied to activities such as walking, exercising, eating, or meditation.

-Meditations that cultivate mindfulness have long been used to reduce overwhelming stress.
-Some of these meditations bring you into the present by focusing your attention on a single repetitive action, such as your breathing, a few repeated words, or flickering light from a candle.
+Meditations that cultivate mindfulness have long been used to reduce stress.
+Some of these meditations bring you into the present by focusing your attention on a single repetitive action, such as your breathing, a few repeated words, or the flickering light of a candle.
 Other forms of mindfulness meditation encourage you to follow and then release internal thoughts or sensations.

 Practicing mindfulness meditation

 - A quiet environment.
-Choose a secluded place in your home, office, garden, place of worship, or in the great outdoors where you can relax without distractions or interruptions.
+Choose a secluded place in your home, office, or outdoors where you can relax without distractions or interruptions.

 - A comfortable position.
 Get comfortable, but avoid lying down as this may lead to you falling asleep.
 Sit up with your spine straight, either in a chair or on the floor.
 You can also try a cross-legged or lotus position.

 - An observant, noncritical attitude.
 Don’t worry about distracting thoughts that go through your mind or about how well you’re doing.
-If thoughts intrude during your relaxation session, don’t fight them.
-Instead, gently turn your attention back to your point of focus.
+If thoughts intrude during your relaxation session, don’t fight them, just gently turn your attention back to your point of focus.
+If emotions surface during the meditation that you are uncomfortable experiencing, you can learn to tolerate these emotions by exploring HelpGuide’s emotional intelligence toolkit.

 Relaxation technique 5: Visualization meditation for stress relief

 Find a quiet, relaxed place.
-Beginners sometimes fall asleep during a visualization meditation, so you might try sitting up or standing.
+Beginners sometimes fall asleep during a visualization meditation, so you might try sitting up.

 Close your eyes and let your worries drift away.
 Imagine your restful place.
-Picture it as vividly as you can—everything you can see, hear, smell, and feel.
+Picture it as vividly as you can—everything you can see, hear, smell, taste, and feel.
 Visualization works best if you incorporate as many sensory details as possible, using at least three of your senses.
-When visualizing, choose imagery that appeals to you; don’t select images because someone else suggests them, or because you think they should be appealing.
+When visualizing, choose imagery that appeals to you; don’t select images because you think they should be appealing.
 Let your own images come up and work for you.

 If you are thinking about a dock on a quiet lake, for example: